-Less than a mile from my house is the biggest snow scultpure I have ever seen.
+Less than a mile from my house is the biggest snow sculpture I have ever seen.
 It literally covers an entire front yard.
 Introducing the Bartz Brothers’ snow sculpture of 2013.

 And it’s a shark.